JiaYaobo/fenbux/readme.md

-# Fenbu(分布)-X: A Simple Statistical Distribution Library in JAX
+# Fenbu(分布)-X: A Simple Probalistic Distribution Library in JAX

-*fenbu* (pronounce like: /fen'bu:/)-X is a simple statistical distribution library in JAX.
+*fenbu* (pronounce like: /fen'bu:/)-X is a simple probalistic distribution library in JAX.
 The library is encouraged by *Distribution.jl*, a wonderful julia library.
 In fenbux, We provide you:

 * A simple and easy-to-use interface like **Distribution.jl**
 * PyTree input/output